VIINJA/Network-automation/lab1/For-Mac/README.md

     =============               =============

 # Mac problems
-For some reason, I can't play same file from MAC, than linux... which would getfacts from devices... need to more researching..
+For some reason, I can't play same file from MAC, than linux... which would getfacts from devices... need more researching..
 ```